saga0619/mujoco_ros_sim/README.md

 Mujoco sends joint and sensor data via rostopic, and receives torque or position command data via rostopic.

-mujoco engine is based on 2.0
+mujoco is based on 2.0

-mujoco simulator is based on 1.5

 position/torque command available